SuruCodes68/data-science-and-analytics-projects/Global-superstore-analysis/README.md

 • Code Explanation (Market Basket):

-O itertools.combinations & collections.Counter: These tools were used to find and count the most common pairs of sub-categories purchased within the same Order ID.
+-  itertools.combinations & collections.Counter: These tools were used to find and count the most common pairs of sub-categories purchased within the same Order ID.

-O Insight: 'Binders' and 'Storage' are the most common pair, suggesting a bundling opportunity.
+- Insight: 'Binders' and 'Storage' are the most common pair, suggesting a bundling opportunity.
 More critically, the unprofitable 'Tables' are frequently purchased with profitable items, indicating they are dragging down the average cart value.

 • Code Explanation (Discounting):

-O pd.cut(...): Binned the discount percentages (0.1, 0.15, 0.2, etc.) into clean groups ('0-10%', '10-20%').
+- pd.cut(...): Binned the discount percentages (0.1, 0.15, 0.2, etc.) into clean groups ('0-10%', '10-20%').

-O Insight: The dual-axis chart plotting Total_Sales vs. Average_Profit_Margin for these bins clearly shows that the tipping point for profitability is ~25%.
+- Insight: The dual-axis chart plotting Total_Sales vs. Average_Profit_Margin for these bins clearly shows that the tipping point for profitability is ~25%.
 Any discount higher than this results in an average loss.

 • Code Explanation (Management Performance):

-O groupby('Person').agg(...): Created a management scorecard with Total_Sales, Total_Profit, Total_Orders, and derived efficiency metrics (Avg_Profit_Margin, Profit_Per_Order).
+- groupby('Person').agg(...): Created a management scorecard with Total_Sales, Total_Profit, Total_Orders, and derived efficiency metrics (Avg_Profit_Margin, Profit_Per_Order).

-O Insight: The scatter plot (Total_Sales vs. Avg_Profit_Margin) provided a balanced view of performance.
+- Insight: The scatter plot (Total_Sales vs. Avg_Profit_Margin) provided a balanced view of performance.
 It identified managers like Nicole Hansen as highly efficient (27% margin) in a small market, and managers like Alejandro Ballentine as highly inefficient (2% margin) in a large market.

 ## 4. Key Findings Summary